Chinese and Taiwanese officials clash in Fiji amid rise of ‘wolf warrior diplomacy’

 The People’s Liberation Army has dispatched an unprecedented number of fighter jets near or into Taiwanese airspace to express its displeasure with Taiwan’s growing ties with the United States.
 Chinese domestic security officials have announced new campaigns to capture Taiwanese spies.
 State media is showing footage of the PLA practicing an invasion of Taiwan.
 Military commentators are openly discussing the prospects.

-“Taiwan was always sensitive but the focus has intensified the last few months in a palpable way,” Kassam said.
+“Taiwan was always sensitive, but the focus has intensified the last few months in a palpable way,” Kassam said.
 “What happened in Fiji wasn’t so much about Fiji, but much more about what’s going on in Beijing.”